 More information about Cabo Verde is available on the Cabo Verde Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S.-CABO VERDE RELATIONS

 U.S. Assistance to Cabo Verde

-Given that Cabo Verde has the best development indicators of any country in the region and has become a lower middle-income country, U.S. assistance is more focused and limited.
+Given that Cabo Verde has the best development indicators of any country in West Africa and is a lower middle-income country, U.S. assistance is focused and limited.
 There is no bilateral USAID program.

 Bilateral Economic Relations